This post contains affiliate links.

 When it comes to checking if your cooked pasta has gone bad, one of the quickest ways to check is by testing the color.
 The pasta should be that of a bright yellow, golden color if it is still fresh.
 However, once the pasta starts to go bad, it will often get lighter in color.

-One of the most common observations is that pasta starting to spoil will look white or grey, rather than the yellow color it started of at.
-If the pasta starts have started to get lighter overnight and no longer has its original golden color, then it may be a sign that it should be thrown away.
+One of the most common observations is that pasta starting to spoil will look white or grey, rather than the yellow color it started off at.
+If the pasta starts to get lighter overnight and no longer has its original golden color, then it may be a sign that it should be thrown away.

 In addition, when pasta starts to spoil, it can start to get white, black, or brown specks on it.
 Once these discoloration spots appear, throw the pasta away immediately.
 This discoloration is mold growing from the bacteria on the pasta.
 You could definitely get food poisoning from it.